 2. Limit Order

-Notes: There is no guarantee that orders will be 100% placed successfully or that the transaction will be successful.
-Insufficient purchasing power and insufficient positions will result in the failure to trigger an order.
+There is no guarantee that the order will be successfully placed and filled.
+Insufficient purchasing power or positions may result in failure of the order to be triggered.

 4. Stop Limit Order